William Alsup: Student loans

 On November 17, 2022, Alsup ruled in favor of 200,000 student loan borrowers in a class action lawsuit who claim that they were defrauded by for-profit colleges/universities.
 Alsup called the program's backlog "an impossible quagmire..."
 As of now, approximately 443,000 borrowers have pending borrower-defense applications.
 That is a staggering number.
 If, hypothetically, the Department's Borrower Defense Unit had all 33 of its claim adjudicators working 40 hours a week, 52 weeks a year (no holidays or vacation), with each claim adjudicator processing two claims per day, it would take the Department more than twenty-five years to get through the backlog."
 Alsup's ruling was based on borrower defense, which allows students to have their loans forgiven if the university lies to them about their job prospects, credit transferability or likely salary after graduation.

+On December 11, 2025, Alsup denied the government's bid to delay resolution of "post-class" claims, which were filed between June 23 and July 17, 2022.
+The government is required to resolve those claims by January 28, 2026.

 Mass firings

 On February 27, 2025, Alsup ruled that mass firings ordered by the Office of Personnel Management at the behest of Elon Musk's DOGE are likely illegal.
-The mass firings included employees from the Department of Defense, Park Service, Bureau of Land Management, and National Science Foundation.
+The mass firings included employees from the Department of War (DOW), Park Service, Bureau of Land Management (BLM), and National Science Foundation.
 Alsup said:

 How could so much of the workforce be amputated, suddenly, overnight?
 It's so irregular and so widespread and so aberrant in the history of our country.
 How could this all happen with each agency deciding on its own to do something so aberrational? ...
 The Office of Personnel Management does not have any authority whatsoever, under any statute in the history of the universe, to hire and fire employees at another agency.
 They can hire and fire their own employees.

 Then, on March 13, 2025, Alsup ordered the reinstatement of thousands of employees in six different federal agencies.

+Then, on April 8, 2025, The U.S. Supreme Court stayed Senior U.S. District Judge William Alsup’s March 25, 2025 reinstatement order.

+In the June 2026 ruling Trump v.
+Slaughter, the Supreme Court ruled 6-3 that the President has the Constitutional authority to fire heads and commissioners of independent regulatory agencies (like the Federal Trade Commission) at will.

+President Trump then signed an Executive Order reclassifying nearly 10,000 senior federal workers.
+Under the new classification, these workers could be fired at will.

+The Office of Personnel Management (OPM), in demonstrating their authority, finalized a sweeping rule expanding the grounds for terminating rank-and-file workers using “suitability and fitness” standards, removing workers who could not demonstrate fitness for their position.
+A standard regularly applied in the private sector.